ostracod/ostracode-old/languageDocumentation/featureSystem.md

 (print(toggler.toggleCount)) // Prints "3".
 ```

-## Member Permission
+## Field Permission

-The `public`, `protected`, and `private` statements determine the contexts in which feature members may be accessed.
-Public members have no access restrictions.
-Protected members may only be accessed by methods belonging to the same object.
-Private members may only be accessed by methods which are defined in the same feature.
-By default, members are private when no permission statement is provided.
+The `publicGet`, `protectedGet`, and `privateGet` statements determine the contexts in which feature fields may be read.
+Public fields have no access restrictions.
+Protected fields may only be accessed by methods belonging to the same object.
+Private fields may only be accessed by methods which are defined in the same feature.
+The default read permission is `privateGet` when no permission statement is provided.
 The example below demonstrates usage of permission statements:

 ```
-const User = (feature [methods [
+const User = (feature [sharedFields [
-    getName [public, vis<2>, returns <strT>] {
+    getName [publicGet, vis<2>] = (method [
+        returns <strT>
+    ] {
         // Does not throw a compile-time error, because
         // `getSecret` is accessed in the same feature
         // as it was defined.